NixOS/nix/doc/manual/src/release-notes/rl-next.md

   ```
   provides information about each of its outputs.

-* The command `nix describe-stores` has been removed.
+* The experimental command `nix describe-stores` has been removed.